thomasgassmann/mycloud-cli/README.md

 ## WebDAV

-myCloud CLI incldues a basic WebDAV Proxy out of the box.
+myCloud CLI includes a basic WebDAV Proxy out of the box.

 To run it, first configure the credentials for the WebDAV server using: